zhenglaizhang/study-kubernetes/README.md

 ## Pod
 - A pod might contain multiple containers: app + sidecar
 - A single Pod never span across nodes
+- Apps running in the same pod share the same IP address and port space, have the same host name and communicate with each other via IPC
+- will these containers work correctly if they land on different machines?
+- pod manifest, declarative configurtion

 ```bash
 k run